Integrating Faith in the Marketplace.

 We hope that you will explore our Christ-centered business programs.
 Please contact us at cobe@ngu.edu to learn more about the College of Business and Entrepreneurship at North Greenville University.

-John B. Duncan, Ph.D., CPA, CKA®
+John B. Duncan, PhD, CPA, CKA®

-Dean of the College of Business and Entrepreneurship
+Dean, College of Business and Entrepreneurship

 Business Beside Experienced & Faithful Leaders

-John B. Duncan, PhD, CPA, CKA
+John B. Duncan, PhD, CPA

-Dean, College of Business & Entrepreneurship
+Dean, College of Business and Entrepreneurship

 Jonathan Keisler, PhD